How To Edit Your WordPress User Profile

 5 – Toolbar

-The Toolbar is located at the very top of your Dashboard screen and provides you (and your registered users) with access to various useful admin functions, features, information and “quick links” to other areas of your site …
+The Toolbar displays at the very top of your Admin screen and provides you (and your logged in site users) with access to a number of important administration functions, features, information and “quick links” to other areas of your site …

-Important: Leave the “Show Toolbar when viewing site” check box ticked to display the Admin Toolbar in your WordPress dashboard area.
+Note: Leave the “Show Toolbar when viewing site” check box ticked to display the Admin Toolbar in your WP dashboard.

 Profile > Name